schoolofcities/urban-data-storytelling/docs/notebooks/urban-data-visualization/maps-and-spatial-data-visualization/maps-and-spatial-data-visualization.md

 ## What's on the map?

 Maps always abstractions of reality.
 It is impossible to show everything in the world on a piece of paper or a screen - nor would we want to, we usually want to focus our reader's attention on specific data, trend, or story.
-Making maps and spatial data visualizations therefore often involve various decisions on ...

-1. ***selection*** of data to include on the map
+Making maps and spatial data visualizations therefore often involve various decisions on *selection* and *generalization* of spatial data to reduce visual clutter to focus on specific data points.
-2. ***generalization*** of data to reduce the complexity of the data to make it easier to view
-3. how we want to ***style*** and ***symbolize*** our data
-4. how to order and ***layer data***
-5. what other ***map layout elements*** to include (e.g. title, legend, north arrow), as well as how to design these to make a map easy to understand

-POLITICS?

-## Cartographic Selection
+### Cartographic selection

 Cartographic selection is about picking the most important things to draw on a map so it's not too crowded.
 Imagine drawing a treasure map — you’d likely want to show big landmarks like mountains or forests, but leave out tiny rocks or every individual tree.